nomand/EachineVR006/README.md

 <img src='/Images/09.jpg'/>

+I created this to fit on a 10x10 printing platform, which is common among lowest-end printers.
+Due to this, the USB charging port sticks out a bit.
+If you want to make it flush with the side of the case, simply extrude the right wall by 3mm to the left.

 ### Step 7

 Remove the metal frame from the LCD panel.
 It will only get caught in the ridges of the 3D print and may actually damage your screen.